 They read a selected text during the summer, reflect on how it connects to them, and prepare essays about the experience.

-At our Summer Reading Convocation, one student will receive the First‑Year Student Writing Award, which recognizes the best Summer Reading essay response.
+One student receives the First‑Year Student Writing Award, which recognizes the best Summer Reading essay response.

 Sometimes, Cabrini students even get to meet the author!
 In previous years, authors John Shors, Wes Moore, Sonia Nazario, and Eboo Patel came to campus for Cabrini Day, presenting about their works and meeting with students.

 Nobel-Prize–Winner Elie Wiesel visited Cabrini to deliver the keynote address for the Honors Convocation and receive an honorary doctorate.

 Previous Summer Reading